-The Clarke DS Fellowship is your path to a career as a Diplomatic Security Service (DSS) Special Agent in the Bureau of Diplomatic Security – the federal law enforcement and security bureau of the U.S. Department of State.
+The William D. Clarke, Sr. Diplomatic Security Fellowship is your path to a career as a Diplomatic Security Service (DSS) Special Agent in the Bureau of Diplomatic Security – the federal law enforcement and security bureau of the U.S. Department of State.

 When you successfully complete the fellowship program and Foreign Service entry requirements, you will receive an appointment as a DSS Special Agent.
 This appointment is a three-year commitment upon entry into the Foreign Service.

 As a DSS Special Agent, you must be willing to: